finos/FDC3/website/versioned_docs/version-2.1/guides/certification-instructions.md

       <img src="/certification/13-booked.png" alt="Image of slide number 13" />
     </div>
     <div className="slide-notes">
       <p>This screen means you've confirmed the exam.
-You can reschedule if you need to. </p>
+You can reschedule if you need to, <strong>up to 24 hours before the exam starts</strong>. </p>
     </div>
   </div>
   <div className="slide slide--bordered">